AlexHeffner/MA-Web-App/README.md

-# MA-Web-App
+# **MA-Web-App**

+## **Overview**

-Web app that includes sports and more learning
+Web app that gathers sports data and stores data in database.
+More information to come.

-Things to include
+### Things that we would like to include

+- Gather data from API's
-API
+- Create API
+- Store Information in Database
-Front End user input
+- Include Front End user input
-Database
-Deploy
+- deploy to own server
+- deploy to aws
-Gather user data
+- Gather user data, and store in database

-Next ideas
+### Ideas to implement

-	Sports idea
+- Sports idea
-	Othello
+- Othello
-	Weather
+- Weather
-	Finance
+- Finance
-	Chat functionality
+- Chat functionality
-Github

-MA-Web-App

-For branches
-We have main for development
+### Other overview

+- Thinking about using api to call once a day then store that information in database and have our front end call back end API we create to get information from database.
+- Thinking maybe using Django becuase it is in python and can be an easy thing to use with data.

+## **Development**

+### Branches

+- Main branch for Development
-Test for testing branch
+- Test branch for tesing branch
-	And prod for what’s in production.

-Add bash checks for git, green checkmark
+- Prod branch to keep up with production code
+- Create branch for each new feature

+### Other

+- Use github test
-Use issues for ideas
+- Use github issues for ideas we want
-PR’s
+- PR’s

-Next things
+## **Next things**

 1. What will the app do?
 2. What will the app look like?
 3. What technologus do we want for front and back end?

+## **Tech Stack**

+- Django
+- React